How To Print Quality Photos At Home

 This is a common question, because some printers state you can only print a photo if it’s a certain size in MB.

 The real measure of the size of a photo is the resolution.
 Eg 2000×3000 pixels.
-If it’s a photo of a blank wall, the file would compress well and be pretty small.
-If busy scene, the file will be bigger.
+If it’s a photo of a pure white wall, the file would be very small.
+If busy scene with lots of objects, the file will be bigger.

 Grain and noise (bad) actually adds the most to file size.
 It’s very common that a photo from a DSLR will be smaller than a phone shot because it has less noise.